cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 2. **Access Control Systems (Student ID Cards)**
 Certain buildings and rooms require student ID card access.
 This ensures that only authorised individuals can enter restricted areas such as labs or staff-only zones.
 3. **Physical Security (Security Guards)**
-Security personnel are present around campus, especially during late hours.
+Campus security personnel are present around campus, especially during late hours.
 They monitor activities, respond to incidents, and ensure overall safety.
 4. **Alarm Systems**
 Emergency alarms are installed in buildings and can be triggered during dangerous situations such as fires or security threats.
 ### Analysis: